moq-wg/moq-transport/draft-ietf-moq-transport.md

 - Verifying that the publisher is authorized to publish the content associated with the set of tracks whose Track Namespace matches the announced namespace.
-Specifics of where the authorization and identification of the publisher  happens either at the relays or forwarded for further processing, depends on the way the relay is managed and is application specific (typically based on prior business agreement).
+Where the authorization and identification of the publisher occurs depends on the way the relay is managed and is application specific.

 Relays respond with an ANNOUNCE_OK or ANNOUNCE_ERROR control message providing the result of announcement.
 The entity receiving the